sportstalk247/sdk-javascript/docs/chat-api.rst

 Events Callbacks
 ----------------
 Sportstalk uses callback functions to handle events.
-These callbacks are specified with the `EventHandlerConfig`:
+These callbacks are specified with the :ref:`EventHandlerConfig`:

 .. code-block:: typescript